dmelo/g2m2/README.md

 The link above access my blog, which is on the [dmelo/g2m2-pages](https://github.com/dmelo/g2m2-pages) GitHub repo.

+Some highlights:

+- Completly open source
+- Free hosting
+- No setup required

 ## What G2M2 does?

 G2M2 takes the URL, map the corresponding MarkDown file on GitHub and present it